 COC Offering a Video Game Animation Certificate

 College of the Canyons is now offering a new Video Game Animation certificate program that is designed to prepare students to enter the booming video game industry.
-The certificate program is two-year course of study that will aim to provide students with the necessary skills needed in traditional animation and training in modern technology.

 "At the moment the outlook is bright," says Sheila Sofian, the chair of the college's Animation department.
 "The advisory committee for the college's animation program recommended creating a video game certification," stressed Sofian, "to fill the current needs of the animation industry."